Certified Listener Poets

 Nancy S. Scherlong, LCSW, CHHC, SEP, CP, PTR/CJT, CM is owner of the psychotherapy, coaching and training business entitled Change Your Narrative LCSW PLLC.
 She is a corporate wellness educator, coach and trauma therapist trained in the methods of EMDR, SE, IFS, MBSR, DBT, narrative medicine, poetry, journal therapy and is a certified psychodramatist.

-Nicole Demos, a disabled inclusive educator for over 32 years, and now author holds an M.A in Education and an M.Ed in International Counseling.
+Nicole “Nix” Demos, a disabled inclusive educator for over 32 years, and now author, strives to educate on the importance of inclusion, disability identity, advocacy, equity, and belonging.

 Rebecca Wilson (she/her) is a cultivator of creativity, queer poet, curious observer, and soulful storyteller, uniquely gifted at bringing people together, speaking gently to harsh realities, and stirring transformation.